evoluteur/structured-filter/README.md

 ```

 ### removeCondition(index)
-Remove the filter of the specified index.
+Remove the condition of the specified index.

 ```javascript
 $("#myFilter").structFilter("removeCondition", 0);